INFORMATION PORTAL > TECHNOLOGY GROUPS > Exhaust gas boilers on auxiliary engines

 Exhaust gas boilers on auxiliary engines

-Exhaust gas boilers recover the heat from the exhaust gas of auxiliary diesel engines to generate steam and/or hot water, or useful heat for process heating.
+Exhaust gas boilers used on auxiliary engines recover the heat from the exhaust gas of auxiliary diesel engines to generate steam and/or hot water, or useful heat for process heating.
 Depending on system design, these boilers can enhance the efficiency of the auxiliary engine system by up to 20%, leading to lower overall process costs.
-See Figure 1.

 Applicability and assumptions

 Applicable for ship types of all ages not fitted with shaft generator where an auxiliary engine will be in service in all operational modes (seagoing and in port).
-Excessive heat from the engine exhaust could then be recovered and utilized.
+Excessive heat from the engine exhaust could then be recovered and utilised.
+Savings depends on heat demand – particularly tankers with cargo heating, tank washing, and steam driven discharge pumps would benefit most.

-In case of ship fitted with shaft generator, the auxiliary engines will normally be in service in port.
-Excessive heat is then assumed only to be available when in port.
+In case of ship fitted with shaft generator, the auxiliary engines will normally be in service only in port.
+Excessive heat is thus assumed only to be available when in port.

 The benefit from the measure might relate to reduced fuel consumption on the auxiliary engine itself due to lower need for auxiliary power for e.g. process heating, where both steam and electricity can be used for heating purposes.
 Alternatively, and likely more frequent, the benefit may come as reduced fuel oil consumption on an oil fired boiler in cases of insufficient steam production from main engine exhaust gas economizer.
 To simplify the benefit, the savings are estimated as total percentage saving of the auxiliary engine’s fuel oil consumption.